 FSCO publishes approved rate changes quarterly, and the latest results are in:

-In the fourth quarter of 2017, approved rates from auto insurance companies increased by 1.03 per cent on average – not a huge increase, but notable.
+In the first quarter of 2018, approved rates from auto insurance companies increased by 2.23 per cent on average – not a huge increase, but notable.

-The range of approved rates seemed to be significant, with some companies lowering their rates by as much as 12.67 per cent, and another inflating its rates by 9.43 per cent on average.
+The range of approved rates seemed to be significant, with some companies lowering their rates by about one per cent, and another inflating its rates by 9.96 per cent on average.

 “Consumers are urged to shop around for auto insurance,” FSCO said in its quarterly statement.
 “Rates for the same coverage vary based on each insurer’s claims experience and the insurer’s rating system.”

-In comparison, the third quarter of 2017 saw an average decrease of 0.1 per cent.
+In comparison, the fourth quarter of 2017 saw an average decrease of 1.03 per cent.